Northern Sotho: Consonants

+Other consonant sounds include fricative-combinations /pʃʼ pʃʰ fʃ βʒ/ and /psʼ psʰ fs/.

 Within nasal consonant compounds, the first nasal consonant sound is recognized as syllabic.
 Words such as nthuše "help me", are pronounced as [n̩tʰuʃe]. /n/ can also be pronounced as /ŋ/ following a velar consonant.

 Urban varieties of Northern Sotho, such as Pretoria Sotho (actually a derivative of Tswana), have acquired clicks in an ongoing process of such sounds spreading from Nguni languages.

+Tones

+Like most other Niger–Congo languages, Sesotho is a tonal language, spoken with two basic tones, high (H) and low (L).

 Vocabulary

-Some examples of Sepedi words and phrases:
+Some examples of Northern Sotho words and phrases: